-Honors and Distinction Programs Bachelor of Arts with Honors or Bachelor of Science With Honors
+Dominican Honors Program: Mazzuchelli Scholars and Distinction Programs

+Bachelor of Arts With Honors or Bachelor of Science With Honors

 Socrates challenges us with the claim that the unexamined life is not worth living.
-The university's honors program contributes to the mission of the university by attempting to provide talented and self-motivated students with the tastes and skills they will need to become lifelong learners.
+The university's honors program contributes to the mission of the university by providing talented and self-motivated students with the opportunities and skills they will need to become lifelong learners.